xchrisle/Cooking-With-Chris/README.md

-# Cooking-With-Chris
+# Cooking With Chris

-Dishes I'm going to make every weekend (mostly Sundays) in 2020
+As part of my 2020 new years resoluction, I'm going to make a unique cultural dish every weekend.

 Short months (4 Sundays) will have a country of the month, where I'll make 3 savoury dishes, and 1 sweet dish.

 Longer months (5 Sundays) will be comprised of multiple countries and I'll make the highlight dishes

-## 52 Sundays:
+## 52 Sundays
-Jan - Italy
+* Jan - Italy
-Feb - Vietnam
+* Feb - Vietnam
-Mar - Spain + Greece
+* Mar - Spain + Greece
-Apr - India
+* Apr - India
-May - Phillipines + Nepal
+* May - Phillipines + TBC + Nepal
-Jun - France
+* Jun - France
-Jul - Japan
+* Jul - Japan
-Aug - Thailand + Malaysia
+* Aug - Thailand + Malaysia
-Sep - Australia
+* Sep - Australia
-Oct - Korea
+* Oct - Korea
-Nov - USA + Mexico
+* Nov - USA + Mexico
-Dec - China
+* Dec - China

-List is not 100% finished.
+List is not 100% set.
 I will change it throughout the year

 ## January: Italy
 * Spaghetti